 Field Ants in Santa Fe and Albuquerque NM

-Field ants prefer to nest out in the open and are common ants in the Santa Fe and Albuquerque areas.
-Building large mounds in lawns, playgrounds, and parks, field ants nest within close range to humans.
+Field ants get their name for their preference of nesting out in the open and are found throughout New Mexico.
+Constructing large mounds in lawns, playgrounds, and parks, field ants nest in close proximity to humans.
 With mounds reaching up to three or four feet wide and up to two feet tall, they can affect grass growth and landscapes.
-Although they do not typically nest in homes, most field ants cause issues for homeowners when they nest near masonry walls and concrete sidewalks, destroying the appearance of lawns and can make mowing difficult.
+Not known for entering homes, most field ants cause issues for homeowners when they nest near masonry walls and concrete sidewalks, destroying the appearance of lawns and can make mowing difficult.

 Field Ant Habitat